 It’s easy to think, in a bigger house, that you have to fill every space.
 When we first moved in, our dining room table, which we bought for a smaller house, looked tiny in the room it was in!
 We thought about buying a new table, but dining room tables, it turns out, are expensive.
 And why buy a new one, when we had a perfectly good one already?

 However, leaving the rooms empty or at least with less furniture seemed weird, too.
 What kind of person leaves a room in their house empty, weirdos?
 It turns out that was the consensus of some of our family.
 They couldn’t understand why we were leaving some rooms empty – some thought we “poor”, some thought we had furniture being delivered and it just hadn’t arrived yet, others tried to give us their old furniture to “get rid of it” and help us “fill” the rooms.
+Also, if you’ve got too much space when the winter months arise and you’ve got heat all of this space up it can be very costly!
+The heaters are running all day and night, we’ve always made sure they’ve been serviced and all necessary components have been replace or repaired, for instance, the Heat Pumps!

 It Turns Out, Some People Think Minimalism Is Weird